Budapestby VisitCity Guides

 HÉV Suburban Train

-The most popular and practical route involves taking the H5 HÉV suburban railway from Batthyány tér in Budapest.
-This reliable service runs approximately every 10-30 minutes and delivers you directly to Szentendre's station in about 40 minutes.
+Most people take the H5 HÉV suburban train from Batthyány tér in Budapest.
+We always recommend this option because it runs every 10-30 minutes and gets you to Szentendre station in about 40 minutes.

-Understanding the ticketing system is crucial for a smooth journey.
-The trip crosses from Budapest's public transport zone into a regional zone, requiring two separate tickets.
-Your Budapest travel pass or single ticket covers the journey to Békásmegyer (Budapest's administrative border), while you'll need an additional extension ticket for the final stretch to Szentendre.
+You need to understand the ticket system or you'll get confused.
+The trip goes from Budapest's transport zone into a regional zone, so you need two different tickets.
+Your Budapest travel pass or single ticket covers you to Békásmegyer (that's Budapest's border), but then you need an extra extension ticket for the last bit to Szentendre.

 Green HÉV train stationed at Szentendre terminal platform under covered waiting area